TabDDPM: Modelling Tabular Data with Diffusion Models: Experiments

 \subsection{Qualitative comparison}

-Here, we qualitatively investigate the ability of TabDDPM to model the individual and joint feature distributions compared to the TVAE and CTABGAN+ baselines.
-In particular, for each dataset, we sample a synthetic dataset from TabDDPM, TVAE, and CTABGAN+ of the same size as a real train set in a particular dataset.
+Here, we qualitatively investigate the ability of TabDDPM to model the individual and joint feature distributions compared with the TVAE and CTABGAN+ baselines.
+In particular, for each dataset, we produce synthetic datasets from TabDDPM, TVAE, and CTABGAN+ of the same size as a real train set in a particular dataset.
 For classification datasets, each class is sampled according to its proportion in the real dataset.
 Then, we visualize the typical individual feature distributions for real and synthetic data in \autoref{fig:features}.
 For completeness, the features of different types and distributions are presented.

-In most cases, TabDDPM produces more realistic feature distributions compared to TVAE and CTABGAN+.
-The advantage is more pronounced (1) for numerical features, which are uniformly distributed, (2) for categorical features with high cardinality, and (3) for mixed type features that combine continuous and discrete distributions.
+In most cases, TabDDPM produces more realistic feature distributions compared with TVAE and CTABGAN+.
+The advantage is more pronounced (1) for numerical features, which are uniformly distributed, (2) for categorical features with high cardinality, and (3) for mixed-type features that combine continuous and discrete distributions.
 Then, we also visualize the differences between the correlation matrices computed on real and synthetic data for different datasets, see \autoref{fig:correlations}.
-To compute the correlation matrices, we use the Pearson correlation coefficient for numerical-numerical correlations, the correlation Ratio for categorical-numerical cases, and Theil's U statistic between categorical features.
-Compared to CTABGAN+ and TVAE, TabDDPM generates synthetic datasets with more realistic pairwise correlations.
-These illustrations indicate that our TabDDPM model is more flexible compared to alternatives and produces superior synthetic data.
+To compute the correlation matrices, we use the Pearson correlation coefficient for numerical-numerical correlations, the correlation ratio for categorical-numerical cases, and Theil's U statistic between categorical features.
+In comparison with CTABGAN+ and TVAE, TabDDPM generates synthetic datasets with more realistic pairwise correlations.
+These illustrations indicate that our TabDDPM model is more flexible than alternatives and produces superior synthetic data.
+We also follow \cite{zhao2021ctab} and measure the Wasserstein distance between numerical features and the Jensen–Shannon divergence between categorical ones.
+Additionally, we report an L2 distance between correlation matrices (quantitative results for \autoref{fig:correlations}).
+The results are presented in \autoref{tab:ranks} as an average rank across all datasets (lower is better).
+Lower rank indicates lower WD, JS divergence and L2 distance.
+The exact numbers can be found in \autoref{app:additional}.